Bilbao: Migration

 Out of the 355,731 people residing in Bilbao in 2009, only 114,220 (32.1%) were born inside the municipality.
-Of the remainder, 114,908 were born in other Biscayan towns, while 9,545 were born in the other two Basque provinces; 85,789 came from the rest of Spain (mainly Castile-León and Galicia), and 33,537 were foreigners.
-There are 127 different nationalities registered in Bilbao, although 60 of them represent fewer than 10 people each.
-The largest foreign communities are Bolivians and Colombians, with 4,879 and 3,730 respectively.
-Other nationalities with more than 1,000 inhabitants are Romanians (2,248), Moroccans (2,058), Ecuadorians (1,832), Chinese (1,390), Brazilians (1,273) and Paraguayans, with 1,204.
+Of the remainder, 114,908 were born in other Biscayan towns, while 9,545 were born in the other two Basque provinces, and 85,789 came from the rest of Spain (mainly Castile-León and Galicia).

+As of 2024, the foreign-born population of the city is 56,629, equal to 16.3% of the total population.
+As of 2007, here are 127 different nationalities registered in Bilbao, although 60 of them represent fewer than 10 people each.
+As of 2024, the largest foreign communities are Colombians and Moroccans, with 9,743 and 5,196 respectively.
+Other nationalities with more than 1,000 inhabitants are Bolivians (4,309), Venezuelans (4,244), Nicaraguans (3,645), Paraguayans (2,657), Ecuadorians (1,939) and Romanians (1,797).

 Government

 The city of Bilbao is the capital of the province of Biscay and as such it is home of the administrative entities that pertain to the provincial administration, both from the autonomous and central governments.
 Settled in the city are the provincial delegations of the different departments of the Basque autonomous government, each coordinated by a representative.
 In addition, the Government of Spain has the official Government Subdelegation in the city.